What Is Single-Payer Health Insurance?

 A single-payer health insurance system is financed by taxes so that individuals and citizens of the country do not pay extra costs when seeking out essential care.

-Each country might manage this system differently as evidenced by the different examples seen in countries who already have single payer health systems.
+Each country might manage this system differently as evidenced by the different examples seen in countries that already have single-payer health systems.

 The United States does not currently have a single-payer health system.

 Single-payer health insurance also referred to as "Medicare for all" for the USA is the concept of a health insurance system in which all residents of the U.S. would be covered for all medically necessary services.
 Although there are many approaches to how a single-payer system in the United States could work, the Physicians for a National Health Program (PNHP). who have studied this extensively and have made recommendations for a model in the United States, believe these services could include:

 Is Universal Health Coverage and Single-Payer Health Care Coverage the Same?

 No, Universal Health Coverage and Single-Payer Health Care are not the same.